Graph Optimization Perspective for Low-Depth Trotter-Suzuki Decomposition

 \subsection{Results}

-The models described above were synthesized from the PoPR form to a circuit of TQE gates and single-qubit rotations using the ultra-greedy PFG algorithm described above with a paralleization credit of $c=0.1$, as well as more ``standard'' methods given by decomposing each Pauli rotation using a CNOT staircase and appropriate single-qubit Clifford gates and applying a Clifford circuit optimization scheme to the resulting circuit.
+The models described above were synthesized from the PoPR form to a circuit of TQE gates and single-qubit rotations using the ultra-greedy PFG algorithm described above with a parallelization credit of $c=0.1$, as well as more ``standard'' methods given by decomposing each Pauli rotation using a CX staircase and appropriate single-qubit Clifford gates and applying a Clifford circuit optimization scheme to the resulting circuit.

 For the ``standard'' method, in order to reduce circuit depth, the Pauli terms are first placed in sets for which all terms commute within each set.
 Next, each term is Trotterized using the well-known CNOT staircase construction.
-The third step is to map the resulting quantum circuit onto a graph.
+The third step is to map the resulting quantum circuit onto a graph, where each gate is a node and edges are present when two gates are adjacent on the same qubit.
 Finally, we loop through the vertices of this graph, cancelling out adjacent gates where possible.
-A time limit of 60 seconds was set on this last step, meaning that there may be some remaining gate cancellations that are neglected.
+A time limit of 600 seconds was set on this last step, meaning that there may be some remaining gate cancellations that are neglected.

 Figs. \ref{fig:fh_results}, \ref{fig:pac_results}, \ref{fig:bh_results} and \ref{fig:vib_results} each plot the resulting average number of TQE gates needed per Pauli Hamiltonian term and circuit depth for one effective Trotter step\footnote{This does not include the return path as we assume retracing.} as a function of qubit number.
-Due to the parallelization and overall efficiency of the the ultra-greedy PFG algorithm implementation, the PFG methods were able to synthesize much larger examples, in which case the insets for each of these plots is a blown-up section of the graph where both methods produced results.
+Due to the parallelization and overall efficiency of the the ultra-greedy PFG algorithm implementation, the PFG methods were able to synthesize much larger examples, in which case insets for some of these plots are a blown-up section of the graph where both methods produced results.